thisisjofrank/game-tutorial-stage-2-starter/README.md

 4. **Check the console**: Open browser DevTools to see helpful debug messages

+## Deploying your game

+Commit your changes and push them to your GitHub repository and Deno Deploy will automatically deploy your project.
+At this point you'll have a movable character that can jump based on user input, and a score that increases over time.

 ## Make it your own

 You can of course edit the game physics if you want, to make the dino jump